developer-zebra/developer-zebra-site/src/stagenow/2-10/stagingprofiles/index.md

     ![img](../images/Publish_BarCodeTab_published.jpg)

-9. To make the profile available for staging, select "Stage" to generate a PDF of staging bar code(s) that devices can scan for staging.
+9. To make the profile available for staging, select "Stage" to generate a PDF of staging barcode(s) that devices can scan for staging.
 See [Device Staging](../stageclient).

 10. To export the profile for consumption by StageNow or an MDM, select the "Export For StageNow" or "Export For MDM" button.
 See [Exporting Staging Profiles](../stagingprofiles?Exporting%20Staging%20Profiles).